Natural environment: Ponds

-A pond is a body of standing water, either natural or man-made, that is usually smaller than a lake.
-A wide variety of man-made bodies of water are classified as ponds, including water gardens designed for aesthetic ornamentation, fish ponds designed for commercial fish breeding, and solar ponds designed to store thermal energy.
+A pond is a body of standing water, either natural or human-made, that is usually smaller than a lake.
+A wide variety of human-made bodies of water are classified as ponds, including water gardens designed for aesthetic ornamentation, fish ponds designed for commercial fish breeding and solar ponds designed to store thermal energy.
 Ponds and lakes are distinguished from streams by their current speed.
-While currents in streams are easily observed, ponds and lakes possess thermally driven micro-currents and moderate wind driven currents.
+While currents in streams are easily observed, ponds and lakes possess thermally driven micro-currents and moderate wind-driven currents.
 These features distinguish a pond from many other aquatic terrain features, such as stream pools and tide pools.

 Human impact on water

-Humans impact the water in different ways such as modifying rivers (through dams and stream channelization), urbanization, and deforestation.
+Humans impact the water in different ways such as modifying rivers (through dams and stream channelization), urbanization and deforestation.
 These impact lake levels, groundwater conditions, water pollution, thermal pollution, and marine pollution.
 Humans modify rivers by using direct channel manipulation.
 We build dams and reservoirs and manipulate the direction of the rivers and water path.
 Dams can usefully create reservoirs and hydroelectric power.
 However, reservoirs and dams may negatively impact the environment and wildlife.
 Dams stop fish migration and the movement of organisms downstream.
 Urbanization affects the environment because of deforestation and changing lake levels, groundwater conditions, etc. Deforestation and urbanization go hand in hand.
-Deforestation may cause flooding, declining stream flow, and changes in riverside vegetation.
+Deforestation may cause flooding, declining stream flow and changes in riverside vegetation.
 The changing vegetation occurs because when trees cannot get adequate water they start to deteriorate, leading to a decreased food supply for the wildlife in an area.

 Atmosphere, climate and weather

 The atmosphere of the Earth serves as a key factor in sustaining the planetary ecosystem.
 The thin layer of gases that envelops the Earth is held in place by the planet's gravity.
-Dry air consists of 78% nitrogen, 21% oxygen, 1% argon and other inert gases, and carbon dioxide.
+Dry air consists of 78% nitrogen, 21% oxygen, 1% argon, inert gases and carbon dioxide.
 The remaining gases are often referred to as trace gases.
-The atmosphere includes greenhouse gases such as carbon dioxide, methane, nitrous oxide, and ozone.
+The atmosphere includes greenhouse gases such as carbon dioxide, methane, nitrous oxide and ozone.
 Filtered air includes trace amounts of many other chemical compounds.
 Air also contains a variable amount of water vapor and suspensions of water droplets and ice crystals seen as clouds.
-Many natural substances may be present in tiny amounts in an unfiltered air sample, including dust, pollen and spores, sea spray, volcanic ash, and meteoroids.
-Various industrial pollutants also may be present, such as chlorine (elementary or in compounds), fluorine compounds, elemental mercury, and sulphur compounds such as sulphur dioxide (SO2).
+Many natural substances may be present in tiny amounts in an unfiltered air sample, including dust, pollen and spores, sea spray, volcanic ash and meteoroids.
+Various industrial pollutants also may be present, such as chlorine (elementary or in chlorine compounds), fluorine compounds, elemental mercury, and sulfur compounds such as sulfur dioxide (SO2).

 The ozone layer of the Earth's atmosphere plays an important role in reducing the amount of ultraviolet (UV) radiation that reaches the surface.
 As DNA is readily damaged by UV light, this serves to protect life at the surface.
 The atmosphere also retains heat during the night, thereby reducing the daily temperature extremes.